-- (a) \$60 million has been placed in a deposit account over which the Lessor (note 7) has a first priority interest. - (b) In connection with entering into the lease financing arrangement described in note 7, five million is held in escrow until the vessel delivery, to fund any vessel construction cost overruns.
+- (a) \$60,000,000 has been placed in a deposit account over which the Lessor (note 7) has a first priority interest. - (b) In connection with entering into the lease financing arrangement described in note 7, \$5,000,000 is held in escrow until the vessel delivery, to fund any vessel construction cost overruns.
+At June 30, 2011 these vessels had been delivered therefore the cash is no longer restricted.